aanm/cilium/README.rst

 Stable Releases
 ===============

-The Cilium community maintains minor stable releases for the last three major Cilium versions.
+The Cilium community maintains minor stable releases for the last three minor Cilium versions.
 Older Cilium stable versions from major releases prior to that are considered EOL.